SimonSubokLee/ston-docs-son/admin/caching_purge.kr.rst

 ====================================

 `Purge`_ / `Expire`_ / `ExpireAfter`_ APIs can retrieve contents when the origin server is down.
-On the other hand, HardPurge permanently discard contents.
+On the other hand, a HardPurge permanently discards content.
-If you use HardPurge to erase contents, they cannot be serviced when the origin server is out of service.
+If you use a HardPurge to erase content, it cannot be serviced when the origin server is out of service.
 The HTTP response code for the reply without a result can be configured with the ``<ResCodeNoCtrlTarget>``

     http://127.0.0.1:10040/command/hardpurge?url=...